ajbowen249/GoTutorial/README.md

 ```
 There are a few improvements here.
 First, running the program will only print once per new value.
 More importantly, we're now passing data through a special construct called a `chan`nel. `chan`nels can be thought of as a sort of "pipe" between threads that allow for transport of specific data.
 If you look at our `produce` function, you can see that we send `i` through the `value` chan using the `<-` operator.
 In `consume`, we receive a value from the `value` chan with the same operator.
 Think of `<-` as an arrow that points where data is going.
 By default, sending data will block until a receiver has read the previous value, and receiving will block until a value is present.

 If we had declared our `chan`nel with `value := make(chan int, 5)`, we would have a *buffered `chan`nel*.
 In this case, `produce` will not block writing so long as the `chan`nel has less than 5 values in its buffer.
-Reading still works the same way as an unbuffered `chan`nel, but with the chance that a several values will be immediately available.
+Reading still works the same way as an unbuffered `chan`nel, but with the chance that a value will be immediately available in some iterations.

 There's an even simpler way to write this program:
 ```go